By Armen A. Alchian and William R. Allen

 “No one has ever done price theory better than Alchian—that is, no one has ever excelled Alchian’s ability to explain the reason, role, and nuances of prices, of competition, and of property rights.
 And only a precious few—I can count them on my fingers—have a claim for being considered to have done price theory as well as he did it.” —Donald Boudreaux, George Mason University

-William R. Allen has taught at both Washington University and UCLA, among other institutions.
-He has concentrated on teaching economics, and his research is focused on international economics and the history of economic theory.
+William R. Allen taught at Washington University prior to joining the UCLA faculty in 1952.
+Along with research primarily in international economics and the history of economic theory, he has concentrated on teaching economics.
 Universal Economics is his third textbook collaboration with Armen Alchian.

 Jerry L. Jordan wrote his doctoral dissertation under the direction of Armen Alchian.
 He was Dean of the School of Management at the University of New Mexico, a member of President Reagan’s Council of Economic Advisors and of the U.S. Gold Commission, Director of Research of the Federal Reserve Bank of Saint Louis, and President and CEO of the Federal Reserve Bank of Cleveland.

 Aug 2018 | 6 x 9 | 744 Pages